SDTEFU/SOC_test/README.md

 ## Dx_git_test
 > 2022 4 23
 > the first push test

-> nothing to fo
+> but nothing to fo